USEPA/CompTox-PK-CvTdb/README.md

 ![CvTdb logo](CvTdb_logo.png)

 The CvTdb is a database of pharmacokinetic time-series for environmental chemicals.
-You can build the database on a MySQL server.
+The database is designed to be built on a MySQL server.
 If you do not already have access to a MySQL server, create your own following the instructions at https://dev.mysql.com/doc/mysql-getting-started/en/.

 Please upload data contributions using the template CvT_data_template.xlsx in this repo.
 Add underscore, the date (DDMMYYYY), underscore, and your GitHub handle to the filename of your upload.